Strong convergence of Kleinian groups: the cracked eggshell: Background material and definitions

 \subsection{Double incompressibility}

-Let $M$ be a compact $3$ manifold and let $F\subset\partial M$ be an incompressible surface.
-We say that a geodesic lamination $L\subset F$ is {\em doubly incompressible in $F$} if it contains the support of a measured geodesic lamination $\lambda$ satisfying the following condition: there exists $\eta>0$ such that for any essential disc, annulus or M\"obius band $(E,\partial E)$ properly embedded in $(M,F)$, we have $i(\lambda,\partial E)\leq\eta$.\\
+Let $M$ be a compact $3$-manifold and let $F\subset\partial M$ be a compact surface whose boundary is incompressible.
+We say that a geodesic lamination $L\subset F$ is {\em doubly incompressible in $F$} if it contains the support of a measured geodesic lamination $\lambda$ satisfying the following condition: there exists $\eta>0$ such that for every essential disc, annulus or M\"obius band $(E,\partial E)$ properly embedded in $(M,F)$, we have $i(\lambda,\partial E)\geq\eta$.

-Notice that if a measured geodesic lamination $L$ is doubly incompressible, then any measured geodesic lamination with support $|L|$ is also doubly incompressible.
-Thus it only depends on the topology of $L$.\\
+Notice that if a measured geodesic lamination $L$ is doubly incompressible, then every measured geodesic lamination with support $L$ is also doubly incompressible.

 Say that a gallimaufry $\Gamma=(F,m,L)$ is {\em doubly incompressible} if $L$ is doubly incompressible in $\partial M-F$.
-The end invariants of a compact $3$ manifold form a doubly incompressible gallimaufry, see \cite{bouts} and \cite{canbouts}.
+The end invariants of a compact $3$-manifold form a doubly incompressible gallimaufry, see \cite{bouts} and \cite{canbouts}.

+We give this definition in the most general case but, since we will only consider orientable manifolds with incompressible boundary, we will not need to consider essential discs or M\"obius bands in the definition of doubly incompressibility.
+Notice that although an orientable $3$-manifold may contain some essential M\"obius bands, a regular neighborhood of such a band contains an essential annulus and thus for every essential M\"obius band $E\subset M$, there is an essential annulus $A\subset M$ such that $i(\lambda,\partial A)=2i(\lambda,\partial E)$.